HomeLatest NewsCyber SecurityUS jury orders NSO Group to pay WhatsApp $168 million in Pegasus spyware case

 Preferred Source of Google

 The verdict, delivered on Tuesday in California’s Northern District Court, concluded a high-profile 2019 lawsuit where WhatsApp accused NSO of exploiting vulnerabilities in its servers to infiltrate approximately 1,400 devices worldwide.
-The complaint specifically alleged that journalists, human rights activists, lawyers and government officials were targeted through sophisticated cyber attacks.
+The complaint specifically alleged that journalists, human rights activists, and government officials were targeted through sophisticated attacks.

-Meta stated in an official blog post that the trial exposed NSO’s “global surveillance-for-hire” model.
+Meta stated in an official blog post that the trial exposed NSO’s “global surveillance-for-hire” business model.
 According to court documents, Pegasus spyware can secretly extract data from messaging apps, track locations through GPS, and remotely activate a device’s camera or microphone without user knowledge.
 The malware allegedly leaves no visible traces of intrusion.

 Advertisement